kaiwan/cquats/README.md

  - **Step 1.**

-Invoke the 'menuconfig' script, which is essentially a thin wrapper over the 'make menuconfig' to configure and setup the CQuATS run.
+Once installed (via git or download), invoke the 'menuconfig' script, which is essentially a thin wrapper over the 'make menuconfig' to configure and setup the CQuATS run.
 (FYI, the run produces the required configuration info in an ASCII text file here: *kbuild/.config* ).

+CQuATS has a few dependencies; ensure these packages/utils are installed on your box:
+ *

 - **Step  2.**